kdmon/Test-repo/photography.md

 - I've been teaching courses at Pennypit for three years now.
 - This is the first time we're doing a photography fun day.
 - I'm keen to build on ideas from you, and be flexible with topics and structure.

-If you have any questions, just ask!
+- If you have any questions, just ask!

+Could we go round the room and introduce everyone?

 ---